 Kiyomizu-dera, Kyoto

 Kyoto • Hiroshima

 November 2024 • A tale of two cities ...
 Kyoto was spared by Allied bombers during WWII because of its cultural significance, and now the ancient shrines and narrow byways are being targeted by a different kind of attacker: package-tour groups, geisha cosplayers, and relentless selfie takers.
-Local residents are fed up with this year’s swarms—they're looking through visitors rather than at them.
-A few tranquil zones remain: two side-by-side art museums and a massive hillside cemetery overlooking the city.
-Four hours away via shinkansen, the bullseye of the most infamous aerial attack in history is buzzing with shops, restaurants, public parks, and at least one dazzling Christmas tree.
-Tourists in Hiroshima don’t flash the peace sign while grinning moronically near the Dome, and locals seem genuinely content to host the world—my hotel even had a whiteboard with flags representing the nations of all current guests.
-Visiting Hiroshima began as a moral obligation, but the city revealed itself as a respite from mindless selfie-taking and a showcase of head-spinning irony.
+Local residents are fed up with this year’s swarms—they’re looking through visitors rather than at them.
+A few tranquil zones remain, such as the city's side-by-side art museums and its massive hillside cemetery.
+Four hours away via bullet train is Hiroshima, bullseye of the most infamous aerial attack in history.
+Now it buzzes with shops, restaurants, public parks, and at least one dazzling Christmas tree.
+Unlike Kyoto, tourists here don’t flash the peace sign while grinning moronically near the Dome, and locals seem genuinely eager to host the world—my hotel even had a whiteboard with flags representing the nations of all current guests.
+Visiting Hiroshima began as a moral obligation, but the city revealed itself to be a showcase of head-spinning irony.

+Kiyomizu-dera, Kyoto